AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/repoless.md

 * Your site is already fully set up by following the document [Developer Getting Started Guide for WYSIWYG Authoring with Edge Delivery Services.](/help/edge/wysiwyg-authoring/edge-dev-getting-started.md)
 * You are running AEM as a Cloud Service 2024.08 at a minimum.

 You will also need to ask Adobe to configure two items for you.
-Reach out to Adobe via your Teams channel or raise a support issue to make these requests.
+Reach out to Adobe via your Slack channel or raise a support issue to make these requests.

 * The [aem.live configuration service](https://www.aem.live/docs/config-service-setup#prerequisites) is active for your environment and you are configured as an administrator.
 * The repoless feature must be enabled for your org by Adobe.